LinkedIn Ad Sizes. Personal and Company Profile Images

 Be careful of how your LinkedIn banner would appear on various devices, -important information could get cut off on certain devices-, therefore ensure that you put all important information in a ‘safe area’.

 Have a well-defined and properly optimized color palette.
-Make sure the colors in your LinkedIn banners are coordinated and compliment each other.
+Make sure the colors in your LinkedIn banners are coordinated and complement each other.
 This will make your profile stand out in a visually-appealing way; as opposed to being an eyesore if your colors clash.

 When creating your LinkedIn banner, your creativity knows no bounds, you don’t have to opt for your regular boring social media photos, think up something new, something fresh, something unique!